-Discussions are to be held with Humberside Fire & Rescue Service (HFRS) to confirm how they prefer to receive information.
-Although traditionally PEEPS are stored on site within the Secure Information Box, it is has been highlighted that HFRS may in fact prefer to receive information electronically so that it can be accessed via the appliance mobile data terminal.
+Discussions have been held with Humberside Fire & Rescue Service (HFRS) and HCC to confirm how they prefer to receive information.
+Although traditionally PEEP's are stored on site within the Secure Information Box, it has been highlighted that HFRS may in fact prefer to receive information electronically so that it can be accessed via the appliance mobile data terminal.
+It has been confirmed HFRS do not require this information to be provided electronically.